chedidandrew/Smart_Particles/Forge/Smart_Particles_1.21.10_Forge/README.md

 * **Summary:** A performance mod that caps the total particle count, keeping the nearest particles in the player's view visible.

-**Smart Particles** is a lightweight client side optimization mod for Minecraft **(Fabric)** that keeps FPS stable in particle heavy areas.
+**Smart Particles** is a lightweight client side optimization mod for Minecraft **(Forge)** that keeps FPS stable in particle heavy areas.
 Instead of blocking new particles, it keeps the most important particles visible by removing the farthest ones first.

 ---